ldrbmrtv/AutoKE/index.md

 <h1>AutoKE: Automated knowledge extraction</h1>

-Today machine learning is one of the most relevant information technologies.
+<p>Today machine learning is one of the most relevant information technologies.
 Among modern methods, supervised learning shows the highest practical applicability.
 However, it has significant limitations, including</p>
 <ul>
   <li>need for large samples of labeled data</li>
   <li>need for an expert designing learning pipelines</li>
   <li>insufficient inerpretability of learning results</li>
 </ul>
-This prevents the widespreading of intellectual technologies and the advent of Industry 4.0.
+<p>This prevents the widespreading of intellectual technologies and the advent of Industry 4.0.</p>
 <hr>

 <p>AutoKE project is aimed at overcoming these limitations based on technologies:</p>